AndyFul/ConfigureDefender/README.md

 Applying Defender settings by directly manipulating the registry under:
 * `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender

-is not recommended (!) on Windows 10 editions which officially supporting Group Policy Management Console e.g. PRO & Enterprise editions.
+is not recommended (!) on Windows editions which officially support Group Policy Management Console e.g. PRO & Enterprise editions.
 * Those settings are not recognized by Group Policy Management Console.
 * They can temporarily overwrite Group Policy Management Console setup in the Registry, because they share the same Registry keys.
 Those changes are not permanent, because Group Policy configuration is not overwritten.
 * After some hours, those settings are automatically and silently back-overwritten by Group Policy Refresh feature.
 * Those settings cannot be changed via Defender Security Center (or PowerShell cmdlets), even if they are visible (like folders and applications related for Controlled Folder Access).

-### Windows 10 Home Editions
+### Windows Home Editions
 Under Windows Home editions, someone can configure Defender settings (outside of the Defender Security Center), when using PowerShell cmdlets or via the manual Registry editing method.
 This may confuse some users, but ConfigureDefender utility can remove the settings made under the policy path:
 * `Computer\HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender`

 This is required, because those settings would override ConfigureDefender settings.

 ### ConfigureDefender utility and GPOs
-ConfigureDefender utility can be used on Windows 10 Professional & Enterprise editions, if an Administrator did not apply Defender policies via Group Policy Management Console.
+ConfigureDefender utility can be used on Windows Professional & Enterprise editions, if an Administrator did not apply Defender policies via Group Policy Management Console.
 Normally, all those policies are by default set to 'Not configured'.
 They can be found in Group Policy Management Console:
 * Computer configuration >> Policies >> Administrative templates >> Windows components >> Windows Defender Antivirus.

 The tabs: MAPS, MpEngine, Real-time Protection, Reporting, Scan, Spynet, and Windows Defender Exploit Guard, should be inspected before using ConfigureDefender.
 The corresponding policies have to be set to 'Not configured'.
 If not, then the GPO Refresh feature will override the settings applied via ConfigureDefender.

-## Available Windows Defender settings on different Windows 10 versions
+## Available Windows Defender settings on different Windows versions
 The below list shows which ConfigureDefender settings are available in different Windows 10 versions:

-### All Windows 10 versions
+### Windows ver.
+1507
 * Real-time Monitoring
 * Behavior Monitoring
 * Scan all downloaded files and attachments